wgilpin/mlnd-exoplanets/README.md

-# mlnd-exoplanets
+# Proposal
-Proposal for the capstone project of the Udacity Machine Learning nanodegree: "Detecting exoplanets from Kepler data"
+This is a proposal for the capstone project of the Udacity Machine Learning nanodegree: "Detecting exoplanets from Kepler data"

 # Proposal
 The proposal itself is in the file `proposal.pdf` in this repo.